xxsreexx00/FashionHouseTemp/README.md

 Assets folder of the project includes ten folders:
 1. Fonts: it includes the font assets created by the method explained in the slides part2, pages 13, 14, and 15.
-2. GoogleVR
+2. GoogleVR: it is added automatically by adding the google VR sdk to the project.
-3. Materials&Textures
+3. Materials&Textures:
-4. Models&Materials
+4. Models&Materials:
-5. Probuilder Data
+5. Probuilder Data: it is added automatically by adding the Probuilder plugin to the project.
-6. Scenes
+6. Scenes: including the example scene
-7. Scripts
+7. Scripts: it contains three scripts: image viewer, move forward, and rotate the object.
-9. Textures
+9. Textures:
-10. TextMeshPro
+10. TextMeshPro: it is added automatically by adding the TextMeshPro plugin to the project.
-11. Videos
+11. Videos: it contains a video to be shown on the video player.

 Guidelines on running the example:
 * In a folder named Scenes, double click on the name of a scene named "Virtual Museum" to open it.